 The truth is that, behind their veneer of competence, high-functioning alcoholics may drink more than anyone.
 Those whose addiction is accompanied by a degree of accomplishment or prosperity may mistakenly excuse their own alcoholism, or even see it as their secret to success.
 They also may feel compelled to hide their addiction for fear it will contradict their public persona; this can lead to binge drinking in private, which can have incredibly destructive consequences on physical and mental health.

 Doctors, lawyers, scientists, therapists, professors, politicians, and those from every walk of life can develop so-called high-functioning alcoholism.
-Even many well-known celebrities have been afflicted with the condition.
+Even many well-known celebrities have grappled with alcohol abuse.
 Ultimately, no matter how successful they are, high-functioning alcoholics will only see their lives improve if they can manage to bring their drinking to heel.
 Support groups, therapy, medication, and lifestyle changes may all be helpful ways for a high-functioning alcoholic to get a handle on their addiction, since despite what they may think, their drinking is indeed out of control.